 5 Caramel Creams, chopped for topping

 Whip heavy cream in the bowl of a stand mixer, or with a hand mixer, until peaks form.
 In a separate bowl, add the can of sweetened condensed milk, and vanilla.
 Blend well.
 Gently fold the condensed milk/vanilla mixture into the heavy cream a little bit at a time until thoroughly blended.
 Pour half of the cream mixture into a freezable container.
 A loaf pan/dish is a perfect size.
 Drizzle desired amount of caramel sauce over cream mixture, and swirl it with a butter knife gently blending it into the cream mixture.
-Don’t over blend!
+Don't over blend!
 You still want to see caramel streaks.
-Add rest of it the cream mixture, and repeat with adding caramel sauce, and gently swirling with the butter knife.
+Add the rest of the cream mixture, and repeat with adding caramel sauce, and gently swirling with the butter knife.
 Top with chopped Caramel Creams.
 Cover with plastic wrap and freeze for up to 6 hours.

 Chocolate Chocolate Chip Ice Cream